ic1618/Microsoft-Project15-ELP/docs/howtorun.md

 # How to run

 Once you have completed the [Getting Started](gettingstarted.md) step, you are now ready to run the detector on sound clips!
+Also, please download your desired model from [Code and Resources used](coderesources.md)

 ## Choosing the clips for detection